Anuja Chauhan: Author

 "It's a funny, feisty novel, with her trademark, exuberant, golgappa dialogue-Hindi deliciously spooned and scooped into English to tart it up-in place and some moments that you at once recognise as pure Bollywood."

 LiveMint's review of the book said "The House That BJ Built gives its readers, and its characters, exactly what they paid for."

-She returned to HarperCollins India for her fifth novel 'Baaz' (1 May 2017) a passionate tale of love and war set in 1971, at a fictitious Indian Air Force Base loosely modelled on Kalaikunda, in West Bengal.
-Loved for her lead male characters, all of whom have a huge fan following, Anuja has stated that this latest hero Shaanu, aka Baaz, aka Flying Officer Ishaan Faujdaar, a jat boy from rural Haryana, is her favorite so far.
-India Today declared that "wartime love to Bollywood masala, this new novel has it all."
-Kaveree Bamzai called it a "cracker of a thriller" and "finally, a book worthy of the war during which it is set."
-While The Hindu stated that "you can smell both gun powder and romance in the air," and praised "the subtle commentary on the socio-political complexity of the times (which) keeps the reader close to ground reality."

-Online reviewers celebrated the fact that, despite the war-setting, the book is vintage Chauhan and as "laugh-out-loud funny and toe-curling sexy" as anything she has written previously.

-The rights for Baaz have been purchased by Yash Raj Films.
+Her fifth novel Baaz was released in 2017.

 She released her sixth novel Club You To Death in February 2021.
 It is her first murder mystery.
 In July 2021, Dinesh Vijan acquired the rights to make a film version.
+The film, set to release on Netflix on 15 March 2024, is titled Murder Mubarak, and directed by Homi Adajania, stars Pankaj Tripathi is the lead role as ACP Bhavani Singh.
+The ensemble cast includes Dimple Kapadia, Karishma Kapoor, Tisca Chopra, Sanjay Kapoor, Vijay Verma and Sara Ali Khan.

+Her seventh novel, The Fast and the Dead, came out in 2023.